 Q. Data is stored in the database in a form of JSON in JSONB fields within relational tables.
-At the same time framework generates queries like this
+Why do some queries and joins result in a “full table scan”?

 Q. Framework does not cache prepared statements and does not use binding for SQL statements.
 This also has a huge impact on performance.
 And potentially there is a chance of SQL injection attacks if SQL binding is not used.

 A. There are some prepared statements (saving and updating) but not for all and this should be addressed.
 (Creating issues and pull requests to fix any such occurrences are welcome!)
 However, note that the